-Footpaths are waymarked by the Club Alpino Italiano (“CAI”) – in their simplest form waymarks consist of painted red & white bands applied to walls, rocks or trees.
-You will also see green and yellow markings – these indicate the Trekking Lunigiana stages but are not now maintained.
+Footpaths are waymarked by the Club Alpino Italiano (“CAI”) and in their simplest form consist of painted red & white bands applied to walls, rocks or trees.
+From time to time you will also see faded green and yellow markings – these were once used indicate the Trekking Lunigiana stages but are not now maintained.

 Maps & Guides